Zamia pumila

-Zamia pumila, commonly known as guáyara in Spanish, is a small, tough, woody cycad native to the Greater Antilles.
-Z. pumila was the first species described for the genus and, therefore, is the type species for the genus Zamia and the family Zamiaceae.
+Zamia pumila, commonly known as guáyiga or guáyara in Spanish, is a small, tough, woody cycad native to the Greater Antilles.
+Z. pumila was the first species described for the genus and, therefore, is the type species for the genus Zamia, the Zamia pumila species complex, and the family Zamiaceae.

-Taxonomy

-Controversy has long existed over the classification and circumscription of Zamia species in the southeastern United States and West Indies.
-At one extreme, Eckenwalder (1980) included all these plants in a single broadly defined species complex.
-Most other botanists have recognized several more narrowly defined species.
-The Flora of North America treats the American plants as Z. integrifolia, although some older references continue to refer to these populations as Z. pumila.

 Description

 This cycad contains reddish seed cones with a distinct acuminate tip.
 The leaves are 60–120 cm long, with 5-30 pairs of leaflets (pinnae).
 Each leaflet is linear to lanceolate or oblong-obovate, 8–25 cm long and 0.5–2 cm broad, with distinct teeth at the tip.
 They are often revolute, with prickly petioles.
 It is similar in many respects to Z. furfuracea, but with slightly narrower leaflets, and to Z. integrifolia (with which it sometimes grouped), which differs in the more commonly entire (untoothed or only slightly so) leaflets.

 This is a low-growing plant, with trunk that grows to 3–25 cm high and diameter, but is often subterranean.
 Over time, it forms a multi-branched cluster, with a large, tuberous root system, which is actually an extension of the above-ground stems.

 Like other cycads, Z. pumila is dioecious, having male or female plants.
 The male cones are cylindrical, growing to 3–15 cm long; they are often clustered.
 The female cones are elongate-ovoid and grow to 6–15 cm long and 4–6 cm in diameter.
 Pollination is done by certain insects, namely the cycad weevil Rhopalotria slossoni.